Error: Contact form not found.

-Metrics and Measures to find the True ROI of Test Automation
+ROI of Test Automation – Metrics and Measures to find the Truth

 Products and new features roll out in competitive market demands shortened quality testing cycles and time to market.
 With today’s new age applications, performing tests manually like regression testing and running the test cases multiple times can be laborious and time consuming.
 And one cannot compromise on the quality of the end product at the same time.
 So, automation in testing arena plays a vital role and become inevitable in IT industry.
 By way of automation, these test cases take lesser time to run the regression testing cycles.